 Description of the data source, numerator, denominator, survey questions, and other relevant details about the national estimate.

 Impaired fecundity is a common measure of fertility impairment and most commonly described as a physical inability to have a child.
 This measure encompasses both infertility (i.e. difficulty with conceiving a pregnancy) and difficulty with carrying a pregnancy to term, as with recurrent pregnancy loss.
-Impaired fecundity as defined in the NSFG has 3 components: nonsurgical sterility (i.e,. physically impossible to have a child), subfecundity (i.e. physically difficult but not impossible), and "long interval without conception" (i.e. 36-months infertility).
+Impaired fecundity as defined in the National Survey of Family Growth (NSFG) has 3 components: nonsurgical sterility (i.e,. physically impossible to have a child), subfecundity (i.e. physically difficult but not impossible), and "long interval without conception" (i.e. 36-months infertility).

 Any change to the objective text, baseline, target, target-setting method or data source since the Healthy People 2020 launch.

-The original baseline was revised from 11.8 to 12.7 percent due to a change in the methodology.
-The target was adjusted from 10.8 to 11.4 percent using the original target setting method.
+In 2013, the original baseline was revised from 11.8 to 12.7 (2002) percent due to a change in the methodology.
+The target was adjusted from 10.8 to 11.4 percent to reflect the revised baseline using the original target-setting method.

 This hyperlink will direct you to a non-governmental Website or application.